 The Houston County Board of Education has approved student attendance zones.
 If the natural parent lives in Houston County, the student must attend the school in which the residence of the natural parent is located regardless of whether the student lives with the parent.
 If the parents are divorced/separated, the child shall be required to attend the school in the attendance zone in which the primary custodial parent resides.
 A complete list of enrollment restrictions and enrollment determinations is included in policies JBC and JBCCA.

-Elementary students in grades K-4 will be required to attend the school for which they are zoned.
-Students who move within the county from one school zone to another after 45 calendar days may delay entry into the school of the new residence zone until the beginning of the next school year, with parents providing transportation.
-Elementary students who have successfully completed the fourth grade year and have met all requirements for promotion to fifth grade will be allowed to complete the fifth grade year at the same school even if the parents move out of that zone.
-The parent must submit an out of zone request for approval at the time of the address change.
-This opportunity does not extend to siblings at a different grade level, and transportation will not be provided.
 If the school personnel determine that a parent or guardian has changed addresses without informing the school or used false information to enroll a child in a school other than the school zone in which the parent/guardian resides, the child shall be withdrawn not later than the last grading period.
 School administrators may request proof of residence at any time that it may be necessary to verify that a parent resides in the school zone.
 If it is determined that a student must enroll in another Houston County school, the parent will be directed to report to Central Registration to complete a change of address packet to transfer to the new school.
 Students must reside within the county in order to be enrolled in a Houston County school.
-Additional enrollment requirements outlined in policies JBC and JBCCA must be also be met.
+Students are not allowed to attend Houston County schools if they reside in another county.
+If school personnel determine that a parent or guardian has used false information or violated an enrollment restriction to enroll a child in a school other than the school in the zone in which the parent or guardian resides, the child shall be withdrawn to attend the school in the attendance zone or other county in which the parent resides.
+If the child(ren) are residing in another county, the Superintendent or designee may bill the parents the prorated amount of out of county tuition approved by the Board for system employees.